 The star is about 870 light-years from the sun and 47,000 times as luminous, according to Encyclopedia Britannica.
 It is a variable star (its apparent brightness varies) and is considered an Alpha Cygni-type star.
 Alpha Cygni is the scientific name for Deneb, the prototype star for this kind of brightness variability.

 Rigel's name is popular in science-fiction.
 It's in the name of a number of planets in the "Star Trek" universe, is mentioned in "The Hitchhiker's Guide to the Galaxy," and is also featured in a number of other novels, computer games and comic books.

-Rigel's name comes from an Arabic phrase, Rijl Jauzah al Yusrāʽ.
-It means "the left leg of the Jauzah," according to Richard Hinckley Allen's "Star Names: Their Lore and Meaning."
-It is also sometimes translated as "the left leg of the giant," reportedly referring to the constellation Orion, of which Rigel forms a part.
-Rigel is more properly known as Beta Orionis.
+The name comes from an Arabic phrase, "Rijl Jauzah al Yusrā," which means, "The left leg of the Jauzah," according to Richard Hinckley Allen's book "Star Names: Their Lore and Meaning" (Dover Publications, 2013).
+The phrase is also sometimes translated as "The left leg of the giant," referring to the constellation Orion, which Rigel is a part of.
+Rigel is more properly (to astronomers) known as Beta Orionis.

 - Right ascension: 5 hours 14 minute 32.3 seconds

 - Declination: -8 degrees 12 minutes 6 seconds

 Rigel has two distant stellar companions, Rigel B and Rigel C — a binary system.
 At the ninth magnitude, the combined light of these stars would usually be enough for most telescopes to pick up, but they are too close to Rigel to be distinguished apart.